 Are you looking for the best places to visit in Hoi An?
 Well, look no further.
 I’ve written quite a bit on Hoi An recently and I really think it might be one of my favorite places to visit and definitely in my top 5 cities.
 Hoi An is a charming and beautiful little old town located south of Da Nang in Vietnam and is known as the city of lanterns.
 There are a lot of things to do in Hoi An which will be laid out in this post.

 Hoi An brings a lot of vibrancy with traditional lanterns that fill the street, brightly colored buildings, delicious food, custom clothing, and a part of Vietnam you won’t see anywhere else.
-There are a lot of places to visit in Hoi An, Vietnam.
+There are a lot of places to visit in Hoi An, Vietnam and this ancient town is a Unesco world heritage site.
 If you are planning a trip to Vietnam, you definitely need to make sure you add Hoi An to your list and check out these top things to do in Hoi An.

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.
 Support my blog here.

 Hoi An, Vietnam | Things to do in Hoi An

 Hoi An is a preserved ancient town and is a UNESCO site.
 It is on the east coast of Vietnam and centrally located which makes it a great destination for all travelers to visit.
 It’s become a popular tourist destination because just north of Hoi An is the popular Golden Hands Bridge attraction in Da Nang’s Ba Na Hills.
 Only have time to visit Hoi An for one day?
 Check out my one day in Hoi An itinerary.